design-ops/sketch-to-scss/README.md

 CSS is output by default, but you can specify which Mixin flavor you prefer by using the `-l` argument (either `-l sass`, `-l less` or `-l css`).

+#### Force "Base 64" encoding

+There are practical cases where encoding Assets and Fonts into the CSS file makes sense, for example when you need to style a WebView in iOS.
+For this case, we've added a "Base 64" force encoder switch.

+Just add `--b64`

+> Note: the base 64 version will be significanlty larger in filesize.
+This does not really matter if you're including the file in an iOS app, but we'd recommend avoiding this for web use.

+#### Example command

+Here's an example command where we convert the file `path/to/file.sketch` and export to `export/styles` folder, in `LESS` and everything encoded in `Base 64`.

+`npm start -- path/to/file.sketch -o export/styles -l less --b64`

 #### Need help?

 You can also get help by running `npm start -- -h`, which should list out any other arguments we've forgotten to explain here, with examples.